vrick6749/Workbook2/README.md

 # Question 13
 https://www.studytonight.com/data-structures/selection-sorting
 https://www.geeksforgeeks.org/searching-algorithms

+* Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O)

 Searching algorithms are used in order to retrieve or check for an element in any given datastructure based on passed parameters.
 Search operations are divided into two categories sequential search and interval search.
 Sequential search as the name suggests traverses a list of data sequentially, wherein every element is searched until the required one if located.
 Interval search targets the center of a data set repeatedly dividing the search space in half, although interval searches are designed specifically for sorted data-structures.